AniolMG/mini-ml-pipeline/readme.md

 CREATE DATABASE
 ````

-And optionally:
+And:
 ````
 CREATE USER mlflow_user WITH PASSWORD 'mlflow_pass';
 CREATE ROLE GRANT ALL PRIVILEGES ON DATABASE mlflow_db TO mlflow_user;
 ````

-Then, the start the MLflow server with:
+Then, the start the MLflow server with (change any parameter as needed):
 ````
 mlflow server --backend-store-uri postgresql://mlflow_user:mlflow_pass@localhost:5432/mlflow_db --default-artifact-root ./mlruns --host 127.0.0.1 --port 5000
 ````